S4NGW1N/Thong-Huynh/README.md

 **🚀 About Me:**

-I'm a passionate cybersecurity enthusiast, currently deep-diving into the fascinating realms of ethical hacking and artificial intelligence at LCC, where I'm an active member of both the Ethical Hacking Club and AI Club.
+I'm a passionate cybersecurity enthusiast, currently deep-diving into the fascinating realms of ethical hacking and artificial intelligence at LCC, where I'm an active member of the Ethical Hacking Club and the Treasurer of the A.I.
+Club.
 My journey in cybersecurity is not just a professional pursuit but a personal passion that drives me.

 **💼 Professional Aspirations:**